ice1000/jimgui/README.md

   [2]: https://ci.appveyor.com/api/projects/status/le5v5lne7au0lnn2?svg=true
   [3]: https://ci.appveyor.com/project/ice1000/jimgui

+To jcenter users: as the deprecation of jcenter, this library is now published to maven central since `v0.20`.
+Please update your repository setting to reflect the change.

 Cross-platform efficient pure Java binding for [dear-imgui](https://github.com/ocornut/imgui), Kotlin is used as code generation tool.

 This binding is rather bare, that reflects imgui's API directly.
 I think it's good enough, but you may expect some other styles.